China decries attempts to "read too much into" passport map row

 "The issue of the maps in China's new passports should not be read too much into.
 China is willing to remain in touch with relevant countries and promote the healthy development of the exchange of people between China and the outside world."

-The United States, which has urged China and its neighbours to agree on a code of conduct as a first step toward reducing tension over the South China Sea, will accept the new Chinese passports as they meet the standards of a legal travel document.
+The United States, which has urged China and its Southeast Asian neighbours to agree on a code of conduct as a first step toward reducing tensions over the South China Sea, will continue to accept the new Chinese passports because they meet the standards of a legal travel document.
+(Reporting by Ben Blanchard; Editing by Clarence Fernandez)

-The Philippines said later on Wednesday it was taking steps to avoid any possibility of being seen to legitimise China's claims in the South China Sea.

-It said it would no longer stamp visas for visitors from China in their passports but would issue them on a separate form.